dask/dask-ml/docs/source/meta-estimators.rst

-Since just the ``predict``, ``predict_proba``, and ``transform`` methods are wrapped, :class:`wrappers.ParallelPostFit` is most useful in situations where your training dataset is relatively small (fits in a single machine's memory), and prediction or transformation dataset is relatively large (perhaps larger than a single machine's memory).
+Since just the ``predict``, ``predict_proba``, and ``transform`` methods are wrapped, :class:`wrappers.ParallelPostFit` is most useful in situations where your training dataset is relatively small (fits in a single machine's memory), and prediction or transformation must be done on a much larger dataset (perhaps larger than a single machine's memory).

 .. ipython:: python

    from sklearn.ensemble import GradientBoostingClassifier import sklearn.datasets
    import dask_ml.datasets
+   from dask_ml.wrappers import ParallelPostFit

-Make a small 1,000 sample 2 training dataset
+In this example, we'll make a small 1,000 sample training dataset

 .. ipython:: python

    X, y = sklearn.datasets.make_classification(n_samples=1000,
                                                random_state=0)

-Wrap the regular classifier and fit normally.
+Training is identical to just calling ``estimator.fit(X, y)``.
+Aside from copying over learned attributes, that's all that ``ParallelPostFit`` does.

 .. ipython:: python

-   clf = ParallelPostFit(GradientBoostingClassifier())
+   clf = ParallelPostFit(estimator=GradientBoostingClassifier())
    clf.fit(X, y)

-Learned attributes are available
+This class is useful for predicting for or transforming large datasets.
+We'll make a larger dask array ``X_big`` with 10,000 samples per block.

 .. ipython:: python

-   clf.classes_

-Transform and predict return dask outputs for dask inputs.

-.. ipython:: python

-   X_big, y_big = dask_ml.datasets.make_classification(n_samples=100000,
+   X_big, _ = dask_ml.datasets.make_classification(n_samples=100000,
+                                                   chunks=10000,
                                                    random_state=0)
-   clf.predict(X)

-Which can be computed in parallel, using all the resources of your cluster if you've attached a ``Client``.
+   clf.predict(X_big)

+This returned a ``dask.array``.
+Like any dask array, the actual ``compute`` will cause the scheduler to compute tasks in parallel.
+If you've connected to a ``dask.distributed.Client``, the computation will be parallelized across your cluster of machines.

 .. ipython:: python

-   clf.predict_proba(X).compute()
+   clf.predict_proba(X_big).compute()[:10]

+See :ref:`plot_parallel_prediction_example.py` for an example of how this scales for a support vector classifier.

 Comparison to other Estimators in dask-ml
 '''''''''''''''''''''''''''''''''''''''''

 ``dask-ml`` re-implements some estimators from scikit-learn, for example :ref:`cluster.KMeans`, or :ref:`preprocessing.QuantileTransformer`.
-For these cases, we'd generally recommend using the re-implemented version.
-These have been written specifically for dask collections, and so may be better parallelized or tuned for distributed computation.
+This raises the question, should I use the reimplemented dask-ml versions, or should I wrap scikit-learn version in a meta-estimator?
+It varies from estimator to estimator, and depends on your tolerance for approximate solutions and the size of your training data.
+In general, if your training data is small, you should be fine wrapping the scikit-learn version with a ``dask-ml`` meta-estimator.

 .. _learning curve: http://scikit-learn.org/stable/modules/learning_curve.html